intentionally-left-nil/pixelfed-docker/README.md

 # Running Locally

 If you try to run pixelfed and visit it from http://localhost, it just won't work.
 Pixelfed needs a domain to work properly.
 Ngrok is great, because we can have a domain name, but it's powered by our local computer.
 There's only one catch.
 If you don't pay for ngrok, then your domain name changes every time.
 As a workaround, the repo contains the [app_dynamic_domain](./config/app_dynamic_domain/app.py) docker image which updates the pixelfed env files to use the new domain automatically during startup.
 Lastly, we need to refresh the pixelfed config to pick up the new environment.
 There's a [pending PR](https://github.com/pixelfed/pixelfed/pull/4255) to handle this better, but in the mean time this is why the docker-compose file specifies the run command for the worker

-# SSL certificates

-The scaffolding uses the stateless version of the [http challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) to generate your certs.
-This means we can do in in two steps.

-First, when running the scaffold.py, the script connects with LetsEncrypt, and registers a new account.
-When you register, you get two things: A private key, as well as an account_thumbprint.
-The account thumbprint is a string that needs to get returned by the webserver when you visit [your-domain]/.well-known/acme-challenge.
-Since this thumbprint is the same no matter what, we can just use the [nginx template](./templates/nginx.conf) to respond appropriately.

-Then, when you run nginx on the prod account, it initially configures itself with self-signed certs (just to get started).
-It then starts the server, so that way nginx can begin responding to .well-known requests.
-A [cron job](./config/nginx/create_certs.sh) inside of the nginx container detects that no certs have been created.
-It then uses the registration information uploaded from the scaffolding to generate the certificate.
-Finally, the nginx configuration is reloaded, and the certs are up and running!

 # Backups